fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

     ## MN 0.6576271 0.8288136 0.1400658  0.01223925 1.018028
     ## PV 0.0000000 0.5000000 0.1890723 -1.08180517 0.000000

-<br/> Our models are fairly decent for predicting the F category and A/B
+<br/> Our models are fairly decent for predicting the F category and the A/B
 category.
 However, they are mostly useless (except for the multinomial model) for predicting the C/D category, being no better than the trivial model.
 We can also examine the decision curve analysis for predicting